InfinityAkshay/Getting-and-Cleaning-Data/README.md

    - `activity_labels.txt`: Contains the activity labels.
    - `X_test.txt` and `X_train.txt`: Contains the test and train data sets.
    - `y_test.txt` and `y_train.txt`: Contains the activity codes for the test and train data sets.
+   - `subject_test.txt` and `subject_train.txt`: Contains the subject identifiers for the test and train data sets.

 3. **Merge data**: The script merges the test and train data sets to create one data set.